TL;DR

 DynamoDB Tables

-For my use-case, I’ve decided to use two DynamoDB tables, one for users statistics, and another one for user-list, used later for the <select>
+For my use case, I’ve decided to use two DynamoDB tables, one for user statistics, and another one for the user list, used later for the <select> on the webapp.

 Stats table